 Do-Follow vs No-Follow Backlinks Rot Comparison

-Do-follow and no-follow links don’t have the same SEO value since do-follow links are the only ones to pass link “juice”.
-Usually, link builders focus only on this type of link.
+Do-follow and no-follow links don’t hold equal SEO value.
+Do-follow links are the ones that pass on link ‘juice’.
+Typically, link builders prioritize these types of links.

-So we asked ourselves if do-follow links rot at a different speed than no-follow links.
-We applied the same methodology to each type of link and drew the results on the same graph for easy comparison.
+We wondered if do-follow links deteriorate at a different rate compared to no-follow links.
+We used the same approach for both types and plotted the results on a single graph for easy comparison.

-Here’s a graph that shows the survival rates for do-follow links (blue) and no-follow links (red).
+Here’s a graph illustrating the survival rates for do-follow links (blue) and no-follow links (red).

-Take a look at how the survival rate curve for do-follow links is steady compared to the rapidly declining curve of no-follow links in the first year.
-After this period, though, both types of links rot with the same speed.
+Observe how the curve for do-follow links remains steady while the curve for no-follow links sharply declines in the first year.
+After this initial period, both types of links deteriorate at the same pace.

-However, because of the rapid decline during the 1st year, no-follow links will always be at a survival rate of 16% to 18% below do-follow links.
+However, due to the rapid decline in the first year, no-follow links consistently maintain a survival rate 16% to 18% lower than that of do-follow links.

-The comparison between do-follow and no-follow links indicates that do-follow links rot slower than no-follow links, bringing us to conclude that do-follow links should be a mandatory requirement in link exchanges and link building in general.
+The do-follow vs. no-follow link comparison shows that do-follow links deteriorate more slowly than no-follow links.
+This leads us to the conclusion that do-follow links should be a crucial requirement in link exchanges and general link building.

-Not only do no-follow links have no SEO value, but they also rot faster than do-follow links.
-So even the referral traffic brought by no-follow links will die faster than the one from do-follow links.
+Not only do no-follow links lack SEO value, but they also decay faster than do-follow links.
+This means that even the referral traffic generated by no-follow links will diminish more rapidly than that from do-follow links.